Environment

 Inherent safety and risk assessment

-In health and safety management, proactive activities such as risk assessment are considered important for reducing workplace accidents.
-Since 2016, risk assessment activities have been conducted using a common method across Fujikura Group, including overseas, and have been established as a unified activity regardless of the business content or size of the base.
-For the risks identified, risk reduction activities are implemented based on the concept of intrinsic safety.
-In addition, all risks are managed and analyzed in a database system and used to promote risk reduction activities.
-The number of risks, which was just over 33,000 at the time of the start of the collection, has increased by approximately 58% to just under 52,000 (including those that have become tolerable risks) as of the end of March 2024, and there are also an increasing number of cases where the need for risk reduction has been recognized and improvements have been made as a result of reevaluating risks that were initially estimated to be low.
+In health and safety management, proactive activities such as risk assessment are positioned as important activities to reduce occupational accidents.
+Fujikura Group including overseas since 2016, we have continued risk assessment activities using a common method business and it has become an integral part of our activities regardless of the content and size of our sites.
+The risks identified have been assessed in a manner that is consistent with the company's essential safety standards.
+Risk reduction activities are conducted for identified risks based on the concept of intrinsic safety.
+All risks are managed and analyzed in a database system and utilized to promote risk reduction activities.
+The number of risks has increased by 51% from 33,000 at the beginning of the data collection to nearly 50,000 (including acceptable risks) by the end of March 2025, and the number of cases in which the need for risk reduction was recognized and led to improvement based on the results of reevaluation of risks that were initially estimated to be low.
+We will continue to work on potential improvement activities.

 Utilizing the Occupational Safety and Health Management System